-2.4.
+2.3.
 Parameters

 We calculated foraging efficiency as the ratio of the total duration of foraging (sum of the duration of all feeding intervals) to the total duration of the foraging visit.
-To characterize foraging strategies we measured three behavioural features that have been linked to intrisic individual characteristics in other species and shown to affect foraging: exploration, risk-avoidance and arousal [1,18,19,36,37].
-As a proxy for exploration we utilized the rate of visited feeder; the number of feeders divided by the total duration of the visit as visits to new feeders are likely to be a function of time spend at the feeders.
-As a proxy for risk-avoidance we used latency to start to forage, as defined above (time from a to b on Fig. 1).
-For both parameters, the higher the value, the stronger was the exhibited behaviour.
+To characterize foraging strategies we measured three behavioral features that have been linked to intrinsic individual characteristics in other species and have been shown to affect foraging: exploration, risk avoidance and arousal [1,18,19,36,37].
+As a proxy for exploration we utilized the rate of visited feeder; the number of feeders divided by the total duration of the visit, as the absolute number of feeder changes is likely to be a function of time spend at the feeders.
+As a proxy for risk avoidance we used latency to start to forage (the very first use of the feeder during the visit); as defined above (time from a to b on Fig. 1).
+For both parameters, the higher the value, the stronger was the exhibited behavior.
 As arousal we considered the coefficient of variance in spatial distances covered by an individual during the whole foraging visit, divided by the number of visited feeders.
-Therefore, it represents the mean distance covered while visiting a feeder.
-Higher distances were related to the higher arousal.
+Birds changing the position frequently (of high value of the coefficient) were assumed to exhibit higher arousal.

-2.5.
+2.4.
 Data analysis

 All the analyses were performed in R [39].
-Since all parameters had skewed distribution, we log-transformed them prior to analyses (SOM, Fig. S2).
-To examine how consistent birds are in their behaviour during the foraging, we estimated the repeatability of foraging efficiency, exploration, risk-avoidance, and arousal using rptR package [40].
-For that we used behavioural features measured during the low risk (control) treatment only, which represented undisturbed conditions and for which we recorded multiple visits per individual.
-While fitting the repeatability model, we considered given behavioural variable (response variable) and birds identity [explanatory variable/random effect, [40]].
+Since all parameters had skewed distribution, we log-transformed them prior to analyses (Supplementary Online Materials: Fig. S2).
+To examine how consistent birds are in their behavior during the foraging, we estimated the repeatability of all the examined parameters (foraging efficiency, exploration, risk avoidance, and arousal) using the rptR package [40].
+To do this we used behavioral features measured during the low risk (control) treatment only, which represented undisturbed conditions, and for which we recorded multiple visits per individual.
+When estimating repeatability, we considered behavioral traits as single response variables and birds identity as varying intercept factor (i.e random effect) [40].

-To assessed variation in foraging efficiency (response variable) as a function of threat level and intrinsic behavioural features (exploration, latency and arousal as predictors) we applied a Bayesian generalized linear mixed model with individuals as a random effect.
+To assess variation in foraging efficiency (response variable) as a function of risk level and intrinsic behavioral features (exploration, latency and arousal as predictors) we applied a Bayesian generalized linear mixed model with individuals as a random effect.
 We fitted three models representing alternative hypotheses explaining variation in foraging efficiency.
-The first model represents a more traditional view of foraging behaviour in which efficiency is only affected by the level of threat.
-The second model included an interaction among behavioural traits and threat level, which represents a more nuanced scenario in which the interplay between threat level and intrinsic behavioural differences determines foraging efficiency.
-There was only little collinearity between predictors (correlation coefficient range from -0.21 to -0.10; SOM, Fig. S3).
-We run this model with a single predictor for intrinsic behavioural trait (separately considering arousal, exploration and risk-avoidance) as well as in a form of a global model, with all behavioural predictors included.
-The two approaches yield qualitatively similar results, therefore we presented here only the outcome of the global model. while the outcome of the single behaviour-predictor models are presented in SOM, Table S1, Table S2, Fig. S4).
+The first model represents a more traditional view of foraging behavior in which efficiency is only affected by the level of risk.
+The second model included an interaction among behavioral traits and risk level, which represents a more nuanced scenario in which the interplay between risk level and intrinsic behavioral differences determines foraging efficiency.
+There was only little collinearity between predictors (VIF for each of the parameters in the model <1.5 also correlation coefficient ranged from -0.21 to -0.10; Supplementary Online Materials: Fig. S3).
+We run this model with a single predictor for intrinsic behavioral trait (separately considering arousal, exploration and risk avoidance) as well as in a form of a global model, with all behavioral predictors included.
+The two approaches yield qualitatively similar results, therefore we presented here only the outcome of the global model. while the outcome of the single behavior-predictor models are presented in Supplementary Online Materials: Table S1, Table S2, Fig. S4).
 Finally, we fitted an intercept-only model representing the scenario in which the proposed predictors do not affect efficiency.
 All the three alternative models were compared using model selection based on the deviance information criteria (DIC) [41].
 Models were fitted using the R package MCMCglmm [42].

 3. Results